 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or heart disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or heart or blood vessel disease.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.